CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/sca_sponsored_api_payments.md

 When you initiate the payment process on behalf of your customers, we will send a one-time password (OTP) via SMS to your customer that you will need to provide in a subsequent request header.
-It is therefore crucial that we have the correct mobile phone number for your customers.
+It is therefore crucial that we have the correct mobile phone numbers for your customers.

-Use the [Find Contacts](/api-reference/#find-contacts) endpoint to view the mobile number we hold and use [Update Contact](/api-reference/#update-contact) to update the `mobile_phone_number` field, if necessary.
+To update contact details, please contact support through the Currencycloud Direct platform.
+We encourage you to raise a single ticket to update the contact details for your customers.

 ## Step 2: Validate the Payment
 Before initiating a payment, call the [Validate Payment](/api-reference/#validate-payment)